The original do-it-yourself travel guide to Europe SM

 Telephone Charge Card

-Telephone charge cards are available, free of charge, from your local telephone company business office, from AT&T, MCI, or other long distance providers.
+Telephone charge cards are available, free of charge, from your local telephone company business office.
 Call up whoever you have as a long distance carrier and ask for yours.
 They will be happy to send it out, but it may take a few weeks.
 I have one of these but only use it when I absolutely must.
 The convenience is great but the cost is equivalent to grand larceny.

 The charge card is very handy for making calls from your hotel room.
 I've done this in several countries and never had to pay the hotel surcharge.
 Sometimes the hotel will make the call for you, and sometimes they will connect you to an international operator.
 If your hotel does the dialing it is best to go to the front desk and write down the numbers for them so there will be no mistake (at your expense).